mheadd/civicbot/README.md

 ## Usage

-Currently, in order to use CivicBot you'll need to set it up as a standalone app in your Slack channel.
+Currently, in order to use CivicBot you'll need to set it up as a standalone app in your Slack channel (you can run CivicBot [inside a Docker container](docker) if you like).
 To get started, you can follow the steps here:

 * Clone project repo and install dependencies: ```npm install```
 * Set up an account on [Wit.ai](https://wit.ai/).